 After my husband and I became engaged, children, friends and even fellow believers weren’t always the most accepting of this union, and when our church families listened to rumors and attacks festered—you guessed it, good ole Charlie Manning held my arms up.
 She talked to me about how her congregation left wounds so deep that when she walked down the small square of her town, the ones she loved and prayed over would cross to the other side of the street so they wouldn’t have to speak to her.
 She taught me how to hold my head up strong and how to forgive quickly–how to love and move on.
 This older woman was a Feast keeper before many even knew the richness of His Holy days.

-This red headed warrior–now turned grey listen to me cry—prayed over me, and it seemed just when my car would break down or I’d be short electric money, a check would appear.
+This red-headed warrior–now turned grey listen to me cry—prayed over me, and it seemed when my car would break down, or I’d be short electric money, a check would appear.
 Birthdays were never forgotten.
 Not only was she a treasure to behold, sent directly from the throne, but she also had a personality filled with so much Texan charm, she had me often bent over in stitches, laughing my seams apart by her humor.
 She has taught me so much about the Father, family, integrity, compassion, and healing from rejection and bitterness.

-Each time we disagreed on a scripture or a topic that I may have commented on, I just expected she would go away, or I would not hear from her again.
-Being abandoned while sick was excruciating.
-I had been rejected and hurt by so many I trusted it seemed hard to breathe at times.
-Back then my wounds were so deep I often didn’t even bother opening the door of my heart and letting someone in full size!
+Each time we disagreed on a scripture or a topic that I may have commented on, I just expected she would go away, or I would not hear from her again—being abandoned while sick was excruciating.
+I had been rejected and hurt by so many; it seemed hard to breathe at times.
+Back then, my wounds were so deep I often didn’t even bother opening the door of my heart and letting someone in full size!
 I felt sure they’d become someone else added to a long list of hurts–someone else I often think about and miss.
 Little by little, chisel by chisel, somehow I began to trust this woman with every piece of my heart.

 When it was time to get my manuscript ready for my first novel Polishing Jade, again, I felt that gentle nudge from the Father that Charlie was supposed to sprinkle some of her sunshine and rain between the pages of my book.
 She gave advice and breathed new life into a character named Miss Cotton.
 I learned later that her family also had some Cottons, and yes, a Cotton-Wood Farm.
 Why?
 Because—Abba Daddy is in the details.
 He intricately weaves a beautiful manuscript of His own in our lives.

-So what does a red hen and a beetle bug have to do with Abba Father?
+So what do a red hen and a beetle bug have to do with Abba Father?
 More than I ever could have guessed.
 In every culture, the ladybug has an exceptional name and meaning.
-In Hebrew, it is quite interesting that this tiny creature is called ‘parat Moshe Rabbenu’ which means Moses cow.
+In Hebrew, it is quite interesting that this tiny creature is called ‘parat Moshe Rabbenu, ’ which means Moses cow.
 Yes, and it’s also called ‘little Messiah’ and ‘Moses little horse.’